modern-forms/Modern.Forms/readme.md

 The quickest way to see Modern.Forms in action is through our `ModernDecompiler` sample application, which allows you to decompile .NET assemblies. ([Source Code](https://github.com/modern-forms/ModernDecompile))

-From a Windows, Mac, or Linux command line with .NET Core 3.1+ installed:
+From a Windows, Mac, or Linux command line with .NET 6 installed:
 ```
 dotnet tool install --global ModernDecompile
 decompile